-Having a planned snack is the best for people with diabetes.
+Having a planned snack is best to avoid blood sugar spikes.

-Eating a planned snack might help you curb the hunger and prevent overeating at mealtime.
-Also, a healthy snack can elevate your energy levels in times when you need a boost.
-Snacks for people who have type 2 diabetes can help optimize the blood sugar control.
+Eating a planned snack might help us curb hunger and prevent overeating at mealtime.
+Also, a healthy snack can elevate our energy levels in times when we need a boost.
+Snacks for people who have type 2 diabetes can help optimize blood sugar control.

-Bear in mind that the snacks you eat and the time you eat depends on your meal plan needs and your diabetes management.
-All you need to learn is how to eat smart snacks.
-Below there are a few tips which can help you with that, read on to find out.
+Bear in mind that the snacks we eat and the time we eat depends on our meal plan needs and our diabetes management.
+All we need to learn is how to eat smart snacks.
+Below there are a few tips that can help with that, read on to find out.

 Smart snacking starts with understanding how your own body reacts to carbs and insulin.
 It is vital to know the amount and kind of carbs you are eating in order to avoid possible dangerous drops and spikes in blood sugar.

-Carbs which might lead to a bigger spike in the blood sugar in comparison to other carbs are foods with high glycemic-index.
+Carbs which might lead to a bigger spike in blood sugar in comparison to other carbs are foods with a high glycemic-index.

-Those foods are bread, regular soda, white-flour paste and candy bars.
+Those foods are bread, regular soda, white-flour pasta, and candy bars.
 Remember to count the number of carbs in your snacks.

 The healthy snacks prepared at home will be beneficial not only for your blood sugar levels but for your waistline and wallet as well.
 You should always carry healthy snack options such as blueberries, almonds, and hard-boiled eggs.